 Best kefir in the UK reviewed

-Here we will give a hands-on, taste-tested review of some of the UK’s most popular kefirs, including ones from M&S, Biotiful, Bio & Me, Graham’s and Yeo Valley.
+Here we will give a hands-on, taste-tested review of some of the UK’s best and most popular kefirs, including ones from M&S x Zoe, Biotiful, Bio & Me, Aldi Beautiful, Graham’s, M&S Good Gut and Yeo Valley.
+We’ll also look at the vegan kefir, Cocos coconut kefir.

 We’ll look into the benefits, ingredients, nutrition and flavour of these popular kefirs.